-For the CM this data provides equalization information of the downstream receiver at the CM as defined in the DOCSIS DRFI specification.
 For the CMTS this object was intended to report some type of aggregated equalization value for the entire upstream channel.
 RFI MIB [RFC4546] clarifies the CMTS does not need to report a value other than an empty string.

 Note that this equalization data is not relevant to the scope of this document.